NUS Yong Loo Lin School of Medicine

-The Yong Loo Lin School of Medicine, established in 1905, is the first institution of higher learning in Singapore and the genesis of the National University of Singapore.
-The School is one of many who offer medical programmes in the Asia Pacific region.
-The Times Higher Education World University Rankings 2019 by subject and Quacquarelli Symonds (QS) World University Rankings by Subject 2019 list NUS Medicine as the leading medical school in Asia.
-Its distinguished alumni include cabinet ministers of Singapore, well-known doctors and a Prime Minister of Malaysia.
+The NUS Yong Loo Lin School of Medicine (branded as NUS Medicine) is a medical school of the National University of Singapore.

 History

 The Yong Loo Lin School of Medicine was first established as the Straits Settlements and Federated Malay States Government Medical School in 1905 to train physicians from the British colonies of present-day Singapore and Malaysia.
 It was located within a former women's mental asylum at Sepoy Lines.
 The start of this medical school was significant in two ways.
 It was meant to train local men and women to bring Western medicine to the local population.
 It was handsomely supported by local merchants who took advantage of the tax exemptions of the time not to garner more wealth, but to give generously to public causes.
 Tan Jiak Kim gave the largest individual sum.
 Another donor, Tan Chay Hoon donated a building to the school in memory of his father, Tan Teck Guan.
 The Tan Teck Guan Building was built in 1911.

 In 1921, the school was renamed the King Edward VII College of Medicine after receiving a donation from the Edward VII Memorial Fund founded by Lim Boon Keng.
 In 1926, the College of Medicine Building was built to house the college in addition to the Tan Teck Guan Building.
 The dental school was founded soon after.

 During World War II, the college continued operating even with the Japanese occupation of Singapore, but not without consequences.
 The first casualty was a fourth-year medical student based at Tan Tock Seng Hospital who was fatally wounded by Japanese shells during the Battle of Singapore.
 While his friends were burying him, they were spotted by Japanese soldiers and eleven were killed on the spot.
 The dead are commemorated by the SGH War Memorial.